genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 `set`

-This is an operator function that allows you to set message fields straight from a GenesisSet
+This is an operator function that allows you to set message fields straight from a GenesisSet or a value.

-or a value

 ```kotlin
 executionReport.set(executionReport.yield, set)